 JuliaGrid

-JuliaGrid is a fast, flexible, and easy-to-use open-source tool for analyzing and modifying power system configurations and measurement data.
-It represents a comprehensive framework for steady-state power system analysis written in the Julia programming language.
-The framework is available as a Julia package under MIT License.
-JuliaGrid is primarily designed for researchers and academics, providing various state-of-the-art algorithms.
+JuliaGrid is a fast, flexible, and easy-to-use open-source tool for steady-state power system analysis, developed in the Julia programming language.
+The framework enables easy modification of power system configurations and measurement data, allowing efficient quasi-steady-state analyses.
+It is available as a Julia package under the MIT License.
+JuliaGrid is primarily designed for researchers and academics, offering various state-of-the-art algorithms.

 The framework's architecture centres around code-reusability paradigm, allowing users a high level of customization for their experiments.
 To simplify, the overall logic for setting the experiments and its analysis can be as follows: